timmcginley/41936/Roles/Student.md

 ## Softwares used in this course
 * There are a lot of softwares used in this course, check out both [Tools](/Tools/index.md) and [Workflows](/Workflows/index.md) to find more information about set up, installation, and use cases.
+* Below is a brief overview of some of the tools used by different disciplines.
+Please note: this course isn't requiring that you use all the tools listed below or that use Revit.
+If you're familiar with a different modelling software and are in agreement among your group, then its possible to use any.
+It's most important that all models can be exported into IFC.
+     * BIM Modeling Softwares: Revit, Autocad, Archicad, Speckle, NavisWorks, Revizto, Enscape
+     * Simulation/ Analysis Softwares: LCAByg, IDA ICE, BE18, Sigma Molio, Simapro, MS Project, Autodesk, Python

 ## Tips from previous students
 * Take your team contract seriously and regularly check in.